Akshai-2909/CTF-Writeups/README.md

 # Writeups
-This repository is all about the ctf writeups I had playing.
+This repository is all about the ctf writeups I am playing.